tuskyapp/faq/README.md

 Which will include some experimentation with tools to write this FAQ and sync it with GitHub, by @mal0ki (current tool is StackEdit).

 ## FAQ
-**Question:** When will Tusky be avaialble on F-droid?
+**Question:** When will Tusky be available on F-Droid?

-**Answer:** Fdroid works differently than Amazon Appstore or Google Play.
-We as the developers do not upload anything, Fdroid builds the app from source once we tag a release in our code repository.
+**Answer:** F-Droid works differently than Amazon Appstore or Google Play.
+We as the developers do not upload anything, F-Droid builds the app from source once we tag a release in our code repository.
 This is super awesome because you are guaranteed to get the exact code from our repo, but also takes some time on their side.

 ##
 **Q:** Why doesn't Tusky support push notifications?